-In their base cases, Ameren projects 70.5% switching by the end of the 2014-2015 delivery year; ComEd projects about 74.7%.
+In their base cases, Ameren projects 70.5% residential switching by the end of the 2014-2015 delivery year; ComEd projects about 74.7%.
 No additional municipal aggregation activities are forecast.
-At these high migration values, there is not much risk of future load loss due to switching from the utilities.
+At these high migration values, switching may be approaching saturation, there is not much risk of future load loss due to switching from the utilities.

-The uncertainty around customer switching is more related to the chance that utility load will increase from return to service.
+The uncertainty around customer switching appears to be-is-more related to the chance that utility load will increase from return to service.
 Over half the current supply contracts for municipal aggregation will expire in the 2014-2015 procurement year.
-If ARES and municipal renewal offers are more expensive relative to utility bundled supply prices, there may be a considerable amount of return to utility service.
+If ARES and municipal renewal offers are more expensive relative to utility bundled supply prices, there may be a considerable amount of return to utility service. (comment - consider including discussion of the risk of over hedging where those hedges become out of the market)